 a.
 Water Management (Water withdrawal and water-saving management)

-As water is a precious resource shared with the community and ecosystem, our plants must manage water in a responsibly and appropriately.
+As water is a precious resource shared with the community and the ecosystem, our plants must manage water responsibly and appropriately.

-Our plants water sources fall into two main categories: municipal water and natural water (surface water and/or groundwater).
-Since municipal water is generally shared with various users in the community, its source area is extensive, and the local water authorities are the primary entity responsible for managing water withdrawal from the source.
-The plant needs to follow the water supply management policies and plans of the water authorities, including climate change adaptation plans, and promote appropriate water-saving management.
-On the other hand, if a plant uses natural water as a source, the primary entity responsible for managing water withdrawal is the plant, which has water intake inside the site.
-Therefore, the plant needs to take the initiative in water withdrawal and water-saving management to adapt to environmental changes such as climate change.
+Water sources for our plants are broadly divided into 2 categories: city water and natural water (surface water or groundwater).
+Generally, city water is shared among various users in the local area, so the water source area is wide, and the entity responsible for managing water withdrawal from water sources is the local water authority.
+Water conservation management needs to be implemented appropriately in accordance with the water supply management policies and plans of the local water authority, including climate change adaptability plans.
+On the other hand, when a plant uses natural water (surface water or groundwater), we are the responsible entity for managing intake via the plant’s intake gate and need to proactively promote water intake and water conservation management efforts to adapt to environmental changes such as climate change.

-Based on the above points, we have assessed the level of measures progress to manage water withdrawal and water-saving at each plant.
-We evaluated the following two items:
+Based on the above points, we have assessed the level of actions to manage water withdrawal and water-saving at each site.
+The following 2 items were evaluated:

-The ability to prove that water withdrawal is managed properly (that water is not excessively withdrawn)
+Demonstrating appropriate water withdrawal management (ensuring water is not excessively withdrawn)

 <Assessment Criteria>